tinymce/tinymce-docs/get-started/customize-ui.md

 If you would like to create your own skins the best (and easiest) place to start is the [TinyMCE Skin Creator](http://skin.tinymce.com/).

-Once you've created your skin, download it, unzip the file, place it in the `js/skins `folder of your TinyMCE install and activate it using code similar to this:
+Once you've created your skin, download it, unzip the file, and place it in the `js/skins `folder of your TinyMCE install.
+Then activate it using code similar to this:

 ```js
 tinymce.init({